msn0/runtime-caching/README.md

 }

 // computeCached will cache results for 30 seconds.
-// Results obtained from different input params will be cached separately. const computeCached = cache({ timeout: 30000 })(compute);
+// Results obtained from different input params are cached separately. const computeCached = cache({ timeout: 30000 })(compute);

 // Nothing is cached at the moment.